MetPX/sarracenia/doc/sr_log.7.rst

 In addition to the first line of the message containing all mandatory fields, optional elements are stored in AMQP headers (key-value pairs), included in messages when appropriate.
-In addition to the headers specified in the sr_post(7) manual page, the following log-specific headers are defined:
+In addition to the headers specified in the sr_post(7) manual page, the following report-specific headers are defined:

 message=<msgstring>